marmarcus/text-to-speech/README.md

 <p>A simple text to speech converter with various <i>free</i> features
   since other text-to-speech website features costs money and I'm a broke college student.</p>
-<p>Made to listen to lecture notes/slides or webnovels on the side.</p>